JosephWitten/SSRFinder/README.md

 - The vauger your input, eg "google.com" the longer it will take/more likely to run into bugs
 - for best results give specific sub domains
 - Only find GET request based SSRF, **not post**
+- Does not work consistently with websites where JS changes HTML
+- Specifying a domain will branch into sub domains, but not the otherway round, eg google.com will count keep.google.com as in scope, but not the other way around

 ### To add in the future:

 - Automated fuzzer for common SSRF payloads?
 - Rate limiting of get requests
+- specify which subdomains are off limit

 ### Obvious legal comments